KcRaymond/Homework-01/README.md

 - CSS selectors and properties are consolidated and organized to follow semantic structure

-- CSS file is commented and refactored code down from 200 line to 156 lines
+- CSS file is commented and refactored code down from 200 lines to 146 lines

 © 2020 KLR Designs